-Who can apply to be a Grand Challenge Scholar?
+Who can apply to be a Grand Challenges Scholar?

-What is the process for applying to be a Grand Challenge Scholar?
+What is the process for applying to be a Grand Challenges Scholar?

 If I am not accepted, can I apply again?

 Yes, you may apply one more time during a subsequent semester.
 It is recommended that you first consult with the GCSP Director before applying a second time.

 Who will make the decision regarding my application?

 GC Scholars will be selected by the GCSP Steering Committee.